L.A. sheriff’s Capt. John MacDonald was just a mile away when he heard what had happened to 75 of his recruits.

 They had been running in formation along a street in Whittier, not far from the STARS Center training facility, when a driver fell asleep at the wheel and plowed into them with his SUV, injuring 25.
 One, Alex Martinez, died eight months later.

-Now a commander serving under Sheriff Robert Luna, Pat MacDonald, as his friends call him, was in charge of the facility.
+Now a commander serving under Sheriff Robert Luna, Pat MacDonald, as his friends call him, was in charge of STARS.
 A colleague called from the scene to say the whole class had been wiped out.

 He told me was praying for all his recruits in the few minutes it took to reach the scene, but one in particular.
 It was his daughter, Rachel.